bhavya1729/Bank-Marketing-Campaign-Optimization/README.md

 The goal of this project is to To maximize marketing ROI by analyzing term deposit campaign performance and developing data-driven strategies.
 The analysis focuses on four key areas:

--Customer segmentation (identifying high- and low-converting groups) -Temporal patterns (seasonal and day-of-week trends) -Economic drivers (interest rates, employment volatility) -Model performance (predictive accuracy and practical limitations)
+- Customer segmentation (identifying high- and low-converting groups)
+- Temporal patterns (seasonal and day-of-week trends)
+- Economic drivers (interest rates, employment volatility)
+- Model performance (predictive accuracy and practical limitations)

 _Dataset Structure_
 Dataset: https://www.kaggle.com/datasets/muhammedabdelrasoul/bank-marketing